EmilHvitfeldt/smltar/docs/02_tokenization.md

 ### Lines, sentence, and paragraph tokens

 Tokenizers to split text into larger units of text like lines, sentences, and paragraphs are rarely used directly for modeling purposes, as the tokens produced tend to be fairly unique.
 It is very uncommon for multiple sentences in a text to be identical!
-However, these tokenizers are useful for preprocessing and labeling.
+However, these tokenizers are useful for preprocessing and labeling.\index{preprocessing}

 For example, Jane Austen's novel *Northanger Abbey* (as available in the **janeaustenr** package) is already preprocessed with each line being at most 80 characters long.
 However, it might be useful to split the data into chapters and paragraphs instead.